 Metaxa is a Greek spirit dating back to 1888 and is, as the company promises, “completely different” from any other brown spirit.
 Greek Savatiano, Sultaniana, and Black Corinth grapes are dried in the sun and fermented to produce a sort of wine.
 The wine is distilled twice and put into Limousin oak barrels to rest.
 So far, it’s basically brandy.
 But at the end of the process, Metaxa is blended with Greek Muscat wine plus an infusion of botanicals, including rose petals.
 The mixture is left to age again for at least half a year.

 As with brandy, there are numerous ages of Metaxa available, from three years to 30.
-It doesn’t indicate this on the label — typically indicating a number of “stars” instead — but those stars do correspond to the number of years the initial brandy is kept in cask.
+It doesn’t indicate this on the label — typically indicating a number of “stars” instead — and those stars don’t actually correspond to the number of years the initial brandy is kept in cask.
+(Rather, they refer to the number of base wines and spirits that go into each blend.)
 The reserve bottlings offer a little more info (and higher price tags) as they get older and older.

 Metaxa sent us the 5 Star and 7 Star bottlings — leaving the entry-level 3 Star behind — for us to kick the tires on.
 Just remember, if you’re in Greece, no matter what, it beats drinking ouzo.